Embracing Descent - Workshop for Women

 The workshop will be partly outdoors, and partly in a cosy yurt.
 Expect nature connection, embodied exploration, ritual, conscious dance, and sharing circles.
 No previous experience is required—only a willingness to root into the earthy, cyclical knowledge of your own being and to join in sisterhood as we create a portal of feminine energy to ripple out into the world.

 The event will be held at The Urban Yurt - the exact location of this will be revealed upon signing up, but it is located in South Edinburgh, an easy 30min bus ride from Edinburgh City Centre.
-Please bring a journal and come dressed prepared for the weather, knowing that we will be partly outside in November to feel the seasonal descent into winter up close.
+Please bring a journal and come dressed prepared for the weather, knowing that we will be partly outside in November in order to feel the seasonal descent into winter up close.